Matching Augmentation via Simultaneous Contractions: Preprocessing

 \section{Preprocessing}

 In order to define structured graphs, we first need definitions of certain forbidden configurations.
 Throughout the section, we assume that $\alpha \geq 1.5$ is some fixed constant.
-Furthermore, we assume that $G$ is given by some MAP instance.
+Furthermore, we assume that $G$ is the given MAP instance.

 \begin{definition}[$S_0$, previously called zero-cost $S_2$ in \cite{CheriyanCDZ21}] Given a graph $G$, an $S_0$ of $G$ is a zero-edge $e\in E(G)$ such that deleting the endpoints of $e$ from $G$ results in two graphs with vertex sets $V_1$ and $V_2$ that are not connected to each other \end{definition}